Matthew Anderson (politician)

-Matthew Anderson (March 9, 1822 – April 22, 1910) was an Irish American immigrant, businessman, and famous Democratic politician.
+Matthew Anderson (March 9, 1822 – April 22, 1910) was an Irish American immigrant, businessman, and Democratic politician.
 He served four years in the Wisconsin State Senate and one year in the State Assembly, representing western Dane County.
-Earlier in life, he served as mayor of Bellefontaine, Ohio.
+He also served as mayor of Bellefontaine, Ohio.

 Early life

 Anderson was born to George and Jane Anderson on March 9, 1822, in County Londonderry, Ireland.

 Career

 Anderson owned shoe shops in Lancaster County, Pennsylvania, and Bellefontaine, Ohio.
 He served as the mayor of Bellefontaine in 1851 and was a council member there.
 He then moved to Cross Plains, Wisconsin, in 1860, where he owned a farm.

 Anderson was a member of the Wisconsin State Assembly in 1871 before being elected to the Wisconsin State Senate in 1877 and 1879, serving until 1881.
 In addition, he was chairman of the Township Board of Cross Plains.
 He was a Democrat.

 Personal life

 On June 22, 1847, Anderson married Elizabeth C. Harner.
 They had six children before her death on March 30, 1880.
 Anderson later married Harriet Arland on March 8, 1882.

 Anderson died of old age in his home in Mount Horeb, Wisconsin, and was buried in Bellefontaine, Ohio.